-Steve Hasiotis (University of Kansas), H. Allen Curran (Smith College), Daniel Hembree (Ohio University), Jon Smith (Kansas Geological Survey), Brian Platt (University of Mississippi)
+Steve Hasiotis (University of Kansas), H. Allen Curran (Smith College), Daniel Hembree (University of Tennessee), Jon Smith (Kansas Geological Survey), Brian Platt (University of Mississippi)

 LITHOLOGICAL ANOMALIES IN SANDS: IMPLICATIONS FOR VERTEBRATE ICHNOLOGY